apple/axlearn/README.md

 vision, and speech recognition and contains baseline configurations for training state-of-the-art models.

-Please see [Concepts](docs/02-concepts.md) for more details on the core components and design of AXLearn, or [Getting Started](docs/01-start.md) if you want to get your hands dirty.
+Please see [Concepts](docs/02-concepts.md) for more details on the core components and design of AXLearn, or [Getting Started](docs/01-start.md) if you want to get your hands dirty. test